-Evaluation of Milk Laboratories 2009 Revision
+Evaluation of Milk Laboratories 2011 Revision

 U.S. Department of Health and Human Services

 Public Health Service

 Food and Drug Administration

+and the

+National Conference on Interstate Milk Shipments

 PREFACE

 In 1941 the United States Public Health Service began evaluations of the facilities, procedures and techniques of analysts in state and local milk laboratories doing official analysis.
 In 1977, the Food and Drug Administration (FDA) and 46 States had programs for measuring analyst performance in official and officially designated milk laboratories, by on-site evaluations of techniques and proficiency testing.
 Today all 50 States, Puerto Rico and the Virgin Islands participate in the National Conference on Interstate Milk Shipments (NCIMS) Milk Laboratory Program.
 These evaluations have resulted in greater uniformity, accuracy and precision of microbiological and chemical analysis.